 Weight Loss & Diets

 Salmon and beef are highly nutritious foods, also high in calories.
-Salmon contains less calories compared to beef.
+Salmon contains fewer calories compared to beef.

-Salmon is the preferred choice between the two on low fat and low calorie diets.
-Steak and salmon both fit in a low carb or low glycemic index diet.
+Salmon is the preferred choice between the two for low-fat and low-calorie diets.
+Steak and salmon both fit in a low-carb or low glycemic index diet.

 Unlike beef, salmon can also be consumed on a pescetarian diet.

-An addition of seafood, including both lean or fatty fish, in a balanced energy-restricted diet may boost weight loss (7).
-Another study has found the supplementation of a protein found in salmon, called hydrolysate, to have a positive effect on body mass index in overweight subjects (8).
+Adding seafood, including both lean or fatty fish, to a balanced energy-restricted diet may boost weight loss (7).
+Another study has found the supplementation of a protein found in salmon, called hydrolysate, to positively affect body mass index in overweight subjects (8).

-The inclusion of lean red meat or partial replacement of carbohydrates with protein in a low saturated fat and low sodium diet has significantly decreased total cholesterol and low density lipoprotein cholesterol levels (9).
-A similar study showed that high protein diets, with or without red meats, can improve cardiometabolic health (4).
+The inclusion of lean red meat or partial replacement of carbohydrates with protein in low saturated fat and low sodium diet has significantly decreased total cholesterol and low-density lipoprotein cholesterol levels (9).
+A similar study showed that high-protein diets, with or without red meats, can improve cardiometabolic health (4).